learnrelay/learnrelay/content/routes/react-router-relay.md

 # React Router Relay

 As we have seen in the previous chapter, Relay doesn't have a built-in routing system, which is by design.
 The de-facto routing library is [React Router Relay](https://github.com/relay-tools/react-router-relay).
-It is an integration of Relay and [React Router](https://github.com/reactjs/react-router) to provide a complete routing system for Relay.
+It is an integration of Relay and [React Router](https://github.com/reactjs/react-router) that aims to provide a complete routing system for Relay.
 Let's take a look at the following example:

 ```javascript
 <Router                                         // Router is a root component